Violet Helleborine Var. rosea |

 I set about taking some images and on reviewing them on the back of my camera found there were actually two young birds on the grebe's back!

 Then a harsh, sharp call, almost a dog like bark came from further out on the lake and another Great crested Grebe was swimming purposefully towards the trio.
 In its bill it carried a fairly large fish, possibly a roach which was held securely by the head, dangling helplessly between pincer like black mandibles.
-Slowly it approached the other grebe and proffered the fish to one of the young but it proved too big and was abandoned.
+Slowly it approached the other grebe and proffered the fish to one of the young but it proved too big to swallow and was abandoned.
 Later the same young bird was offered a much smaller and manageable fish.

 I assumed the parent transporting the young on its back was the female of the pair but it was impossible to tell for sure.

-The young eventually left the grebe's back and with juvenile remaining very close to a parent followed in their wake
+The young eventually left the grebe's back and with each juvenile remaining very close to a parent followed in their wake

 Judging by the size of the juveniles it will not be long before they are too big to hitch a lift but for now the parents seemed content enough to indulge their progeny.